-Storytelling is an ancient practice used to hand down knowledge from one generation to the next.
-It’s a wonderful way to pass on family traditions, histories, and long told tales and can be entertaining as well as educational.
-Some of the very best stories come from real life experience.
+The ancient practice of storytelling handed down knowledge from one generation to the next.
+It is a wonderful way to pass on family traditions, histories, and long-told tales.
+It can also be entertaining as well as educational.
+Any good storyteller will tell you, some of the very best stories come from real-life experiences.

 The celebration encourages every generation to tell stories.
 That includes the youngest storytellers to most experienced.
 Gather grandparents and children together to swap tales.
 Pick a topic and let the tales spin.
 Bring favorite books or well-remembered fables to tell.
 Spending time telling stories with family, friends, and loved ones is a time for all to learn from each other, remember, and grow closer together.